How to use outpainting to extend images

 Outpainting to center an image.

-Once you are happy with one side, you can hit Send to img2img under the result canvas to iterate the process.
+Once you are happy with one side, you can hit Send to img2img under the Result canvas to repeat the process.

 Convert to landscape size

-Let’s extend the left and right sides multiple times so that the portrait-sized image becomes landscape.
+Let’s extend the left and right sides multiple times to make the portrait-sized image landscape.
 This can change the perception of the image completely.
-Now it is not a close-up of the subject.
+Now, it is not a close-up of the subject.
 The expansive dystopia city background creates a great contrast and tells a good story.

 Fix details with inpainting